-In 2022, the Company reclassified to property and equipment a parcel of land located in Tarlac, with a carrying amount of \$\mathbb{2}38.1\$ million.
-The said parcel of land was used as the location for the Company's regional office which was constructed during the year (see Note 11).
+In 2022, the Company reclassified to property and equipment, a parcel of land located in Tarlac, with a carrying amount of \$\mathbb{P}38.1\$ million.
+The said parcel of land was used as the location for the Company's regional office which was constructed on the same year (see Note 11).